 What Can You Do with Interior Design?

-There are many ways for interior design to express itself, and just as many ways for you to express yourself or someone else through interior design.
+There are many ways interior design can express itself, and just as many ways for you to express yourself or others through interior design.
 Some of the more well-known reasons to implement interior design include self-expression, increased functionality, enhanced comfort, and influence the mood and experience of those using a space.
 Whether you’re using interior design skills on residential or commercial properties, it is important to make the most of the space and meet not only the needs of those using the space but also work within the parameters of the space itself.

-In addition to the more widely recognized uses for interior design, it’s also possible to increase the value of a property.
+In addition to the more widely recognized uses for interior design, it is also possible to increase the value of a property.
 Not only does interior design have some bearing on a property’s curb appeal but also its functionality.
-Oftentimes, interior design will require some updates and renovations.
+Often, interior design will require updates and renovations.
 On such occasions, the quality of materials like flooring, cabinetry, and fixtures will factor into the property value.
 Likewise, incorporating more energy-efficient elements and market trends can also drive values upward.

 In-Depth Review of the Training Cost

 The most obvious and glaring cost is the tuition or course fees.
 This cost will vary by school or training center, but it will typically range from several hundred dollars to several thousand dollars.
 The learning format and depth of study will likely be the most impactful factors in the cost.
-When you compare the cost of a vocational education to that of a traditional four-year college or university that costs thousands to tens of thousands per year, the difference is clear.
+When you compare the cost of vocational education to that of a traditional four-year college or university, which can cost thousands to tens of thousands per year, the difference is clear.

-While it is possible to become a self-taught interior designer, the journey is often filled with difficulty.
+While it is possible to become a self-taught Interior Designer, the journey is often filled with difficulties.
 Without a knowledgeable instructor to help guide you, it’s easy to miss some key learning opportunities and struggle with some concepts.
 Guidance can help you save time and help you build stronger connections within the interior design world.
-Incorporating self-paced or on-demand learning is one way to keep costs down, but it doesn’t have the same benefits as live instruction, such as peer interaction and real-time feedback.
+Incorporating self-paced or on-demand learning is one way to keep costs down, but it doesn’t have the same benefits as live instruction such as peer interaction and real-time feedback.

-Beyond the monetary cost of learning interior design, is the time cost.
-Learning interior design from a four-year college or university can take as little as two years and as many as five or six according to the education path you choose.
+Beyond the monetary cost of learning interior design, there is also the time cost.
+Learning interior design at a four-year college or university can take as little as two years and as many as five or six, depending on the educational path you choose.
 While colleges and universities offer a much more in-depth education, it does not focus on job-readiness or in-demand skills like vocational education does.
-There’s a lot to be said for coming out of school ready to enter the workforce.
+There is a lot to be said for graduating ready to enter the workforce.

 Free Introductory Interior Design Course Online

-Not sure if a full interior design course is the best option for you?
+Not sure if a full interior design course is the right option for you?
 You can get your feet wet by exploring interior design for free online.
-In this free Photoshop seminar, you’ll learn some Adobe Photoshop basics that can be leveraged in your interior design designs, including color corrections, layers, and choosing the right resolution for your projects.
+In this free Photoshop seminar, you’ll learn some Adobe Photoshop basics that can be applied to your interior design work, including color corrections, layers, and choosing the right resolution for your projects.
 Although it’s difficult to learn some of the software and tools that Interior Designers use, free resources like YouTube, vendor sites, and blogs can get you through rough patches.

 Other free online resources that can help you learn interior design include open online course platforms like Udemy and Coursera.
 Taking advantage of sites like these is a great way to learn whether or not a career in interior design is right for you.
 Likewise, if you’re interested in going the self-taught route, online course platforms like this can be instrumental in providing you with some structure and support.
 You’ll find interior design classes that cover topics like 3D modeling software, home staging, and design theory.